chaturkurma/Project-Milestone-01/docs/projectIntegrationManagement/projectManagementPlan.md

 ## 1.1 **Project Overview**
 The aim of the project is to deliver a interactive web application based quiz that covers the PMBOK methodology and the required Project Management course objectives.
 ### 1.1.1 **Purpose,Scope and Objective**
-The quiz web application would help the students to learn and understand various concepts of Project Management.
-Users/Students will be given unlimited attempts to the quiz so that users/students can come across all questions from the database which contains questions from each chapter of the book "A Guide to PMBOK" and practice them whenever they want.

-- To deliver a web application which interacts with the database to display quiz questions to which users/students answer.
-The answers submitted by the users/students are then compared with the answers in database and the quiz is graded.
+Developing a supplementary website to the course Project Management in Business and technology.
+All the students from Northwest Missouri state university can access this supplementary course content.
+They must be using university canvas login credentials to access the course content.
+This supplementary website provides the video lectures, quizzes, discussion forum and score board.
+This web application would help the students to learn and understand various concepts of Project Management.
+Students can access the quizzes with unlimited attempts.
+While reviewing the quiz answers every question will have detailed explanations to the answers which are self-explanatory.
+In addition to these students can write the five mock exams.

 ### 1.1.2 **Assumptions, Constraints and Risks**
-Prior to usage of the application, users need not know PMBOK methodology in depth.Questions are designed as such would help users to learn topics and understand.
+Prior to usage of the application, users need not know PMBOK methodology in depth.
+Questions are designed as such would help users to learn topics and understand.
-- Project needs to be completed by fall 2019.
+- Project has to be completed by fall 2019
-- Training to be provided to some team members.
+-  Necessary training shold be provided to team members

 ### 1.1.3 **Project Deliverables**
 1. Preliminary Project Plan
 1. Requirements Specification